gchq/sleeper/docs/development/roadmap.md

 - https://github.com/gchq/sleeper/issues/5078 Improvements to bulk import.
 - https://github.com/gchq/sleeper/issues/5781 Easier CDK-focused deployment.
+- https://github.com/gchq/sleeper/issues/6132 Create a Spark DataFrame from a Sleeper table.

 The following are likely to be worked on in the near future: